-Building on more than 30 years of scientific studies, NOAA is issuing a notice of proposed rulemaking to expand Flower Garden Banks National Marine Sanctuary.
+Building on more than 30 years of scientific studies, NOAA issued a notice of proposed rulemaking on May 1, 2020 to expand Flower Garden Banks National Marine Sanctuary.
 The proposal would expand the sanctuary from 56 square miles to 160 square miles to protect additional critical habitat in the Gulf of Mexico.

 The existing Flower Garden Banks National Marine Sanctuary was designated in 1992 and added to in 1996.
 It includes the northernmost coral reefs in the continental United States, deepwater reef communities, and other essential habitats for a variety of marine species.

 The proposed rule for expansion would add 14 additional reefs and banks to the sanctuary.
 These reefs provide important habitat for recreationally and commercially important fish, as well as threatened or endangered species of manta rays, sea turtles, and corals.

 Also included in the proposed rule was the extension of existing sanctuary protections to these new areas to limit the destructive impact of activities related to fishing with bottom-tending gear, ship anchoring, oil and gas exploration and production, and salvage activities on sensitive biological resources.

 NOAA invited the public to provide input on any aspect of the notice of proposed rulemaking during a public comment period from May 1 through July 3, 2020.
 The agency also requested specific input on the following three items:

 Changes to the Proposed Boundaries in the Revised Preferred Alternative